jancarloviray/blog/_posts/2017-02-03-go-and-mysql-postgres.md

 ### Retrieve Result Sets

-There are several idiomatic ways to retrieve results from the datastore:
+Idiomatic ways to retrieve results from the datastore:

-- Execute a query that returns rows.
+- execute a query that returns rows.
-- Prepare a statement for repeated use.
+- prepare a statement for repeated use.
 Execute it multiple times.
 Destroy it.
-- Execute a statement in a one-off fashion, without preparing statements.
+- execute a statement in a one-off fashion, without preparing statements.
-- Execute a query that returns a single row (we use a shortcut func here).
+- execute a query that returns a single row (we use a shortcut func here).

-If a function name includes `Query`, it is designed to ask a question to the database and return a set of rows.
-Statements that don't return rows must use `Exec()` functions.
+If a function name includes `Query` it is designed to ask a question to the database and return a set of rows.
+Statements that don't return rows must use `Exec()` function.

 ```go
 var (